-The decision to move your elderly parent or vulnerable loved one into an assisted care facility is never an easy one.
+The decision to move your elderly parent or vulnerable loved one into a nursing home is never an easy one.
 You and your family must put a tremendous amount of trust into the hands of nursing home staff and administrators.
 Sadly, in far too many cases, these facilities do not live up to their obligation to provide safe, high-quality care.

-The National Council on Aging (NCOA) estimates that as many as ten percent of older Americans have endured some form of elder abuse.
-This raises an important question: How do you report suspected nursing home abuse or neglect in Virginia?
-Here, our Virginia Beach nursing home negligence attorney provides a basic guide of the steps you can take.
+The National Council on Aging (NCOA) estimates that as many as ten percent of older Americans have endured some form of elder abuse or neglect.
+This raises an important question: How do you report suspected nursing home neglect in Virginia?
+Here, our Virginia Beach nursing home negligence attorney provides a basic guide how to report nursing home neglect in Virginia.

 Reporting Nursing Home Neglect in Virginia: Know Your Options

 You should be able to rely on nursing home professionals to protect the health and safety of your vulnerable loved one.
 As explained by the Virginia Board of Long-Term Care Administrators, Commonwealth law requires all licensed practitioners to report the suspected abuse, neglect, or exploitation of elderly or incapacitated adults.
 Unfortunately, many practitioners fail to report, and it almost always falls on the family to take action.
 If you believe that your vulnerable loved one is being mistreated in a nursing home, you need to report the problem.
 Here are your options to get the process started:

 - Call 911 in an Emergency: First and foremost, you should always call 911 in an emergency situation.
 Absolutely nothing should come before your family member’s safety.
 Nursing home neglect is dangerous—it can put a vulnerable person at risk of serious injury, illness, or even worse.